skuppers/S-ocket-SH/README.md

 An example file has been added to the repo, you better make your own one, but consider that the syntax for the ControlPath has to end with
 > %r@%h:%p
-if you don't want to change the script.

 ![syntax](https://user-images.githubusercontent.com/29956389/62935022-4f1d3800-bdc6-11e9-904b-cd03d92a3dd4.png)